pret-labs/pret-protocol/aurora.md

 6. Deploy AaveCollector
    `npx hardhat --network aurora dev:collector`
-   Put address in `markets/aurora/commons.ts`

 ### B. Deploy Pret (AAVE)
 1. Update IncentivesController address in `markets/aurora/commons.ts`
 2. Update price oracle addresses in `markets/aurora/commons.ts`
 3. Update reserve assets addresses in `markets/aurora/index.ts`
+4. Update treasury address in `markets/aurora/commons.ts` with AaveCollector address
-4. Update WETH address in `markets/aurora/commons.ts`
+5. Update WETH address in `markets/aurora/commons.ts`
-5. Delete all entries in `deployed-contracts.json`, if mock tokens are needed you can leave these entries there.
+6. Delete all entries in `deployed-contracts.json`, if mock tokens are needed you can leave these entries there.
-6. `npm run aurora:full:migration`
-7. `npm run aurora:deployUIProvider`
+7. `npm run aurora:full:migration`
-8. `npm run aurora:deployUIIncentivesProvider`
-9. In order to use the protocol, the pool need to be unpaused.
+8. In order to use the protocol, the pool need to be unpaused:
-10. `npx hardhat --network aurora dev:unpause`
+  `npx hardhat --network aurora dev:unpause`